 I just want to pass along some resources in case you want to make some.
-Many of the health care professionals are using these over their special N95 masks, not in place of them.
+Many of the health care professionals are using these over their special N95 masks, not in place of them so those special ones last longer.
 Or they are using these so they can reserve the N95 ones for those who need them most.
 I think they are all at the point of “something’s better than nothing.”
 So I’m making some.
 Please also note that this is NOT medical advice.

 Tutorials I’ve found

 - I made some last weekend after receiving an email from Joanns (find the video and info here).
 They are surgical style masks with pleats.
 I feel like the video makes it harder than necessary for both cutting and pleats, although they do link other videos.
 You don’t need a pattern — just cut a rectangle of fabric.
 The elastic for the ties is in short supply right now but see if you have some already at home.
 I’m also hearing that using ties instead of elastic and a bendable wire piece for fitting around the nose makes it more usable.

 - Here’s a video for an easier method for surgical style masks that includes ties and wire.

 - This one is good also for that surgical style.
 It’s written directions only but pretty easy to follow.
 I would definitely add wire for the nose, as well as a filter pocket.